cloudmesh-community/hid-sp18-705/project-report/report.md

 However, for testing purposes, a full network is not necessary.
 A BigchainDB test network is currently available at
 <https://test.bigchaindb.com/>, but the testnet installation does not
-include the RBAC extension required for this project.
+include the RBAC extension required here.

 The official BigchainDB distribution includes a Docker Compose script that can be used for spinning up a single node.
 It also includes a shell script and a set of Ansible playbooks that can be used to provision a four-node network of virtual machines using Vagrant and VirtualBox.
-For this project, both methods were tested, but frequent errors were encountered when trying to install and run a network of virtual machines.
+Both methods were tested, but frequent errors were encountered when trying to install and run a network of virtual machines.
 The Docker approach was chosen for simplicity and because it was possible to build the container from the RBAC branch of the BigchainDB Server codebase.
 The distribution includes a Makefile, and Docker containers for BigchainDB Server, Tendermint, and MongoDB can be easily run with a simple `make run` command.

 Data Management
 ---------------